Chet Hanks: Politics

-Controversy
+Controversies

 Hanks has described himself as the black sheep of his family due to the contrast between his public controversies and his father's clean-cut image as "America's dad".

 In 2015, Hanks was wanted by British police after damaging a hotel room, inflicting $1,800 in damages.
 He entered rehabilitation for cocaine addiction that year.

-A judge in Fort Bend County, Texas granted Hanks' former girlfriend Kiana Parker a temporary protective order against him in January 2021; in her filing, she described months of verbal and physical abuse.
+A judge in Fort Bend County, Texas, granted Hanks's former girlfriend Kiana Parker a temporary protective order against him in January 2021; in her filing, she described months of verbal and physical abuse.
 Early that March, Hanks filed a lawsuit against Parker for theft, conversion, assault, and battery, stemming from an altercation on January 8.
 Footage of the event, in which Hanks can be seen bleeding, was released by TMZ on March 31.
-Hanks' resurgence in the public eye as a result of his "White Boy Summer" video led to increased coverage of his legal battles with Parker.
+Hanks's resurgence in the public eye as a result of his "White Boy Summer" video led to increased coverage of his legal battles with Parker.

 On August 10, 2021, Hanks posted a video to Instagram initially urging viewers to get vaccinated for COVID-19.
-He then revealed it was a joke and denied being vaccinated himself, claiming, "You ain't sticking me with that motherfucking needle.
+He then revealed it was a joke and denied being vaccinated himself, claiming: "You ain't sticking me with that motherfucking needle.
 It's the motherfucking flu.
 Get over it, okay?"
 He received backlash for these comments on social media, with many pointing out that his parents had been infected with COVID-19 the previous year and publicly encouraged others to get vaccinated as a result.